 Few neighbourhood shopping centres in southwest B.C. are as cute and prosperous-looking as Edgemont Village.
-Set deep in an affluent residential zone of the District of North Vancouver, Edgemont offers close to 100 shops and services — a kids’ bookstore, gift shops, a high-end produce market, and a dozen banks and financial offices to help residents manage their money.
+Set deep in an affluent residential zone of the District of North Vancouver, Edgemont offers 90 or so shops and services — a kids’ bookstore, gift shops, a high-end produce market, and a dozen banks and financial offices to help residents manage their money.

 My co-tourist, Fred Armstrong, used to live down the hill and he brought me here for the first time in my life.
 We ate a fresh, home-made lunch at The Bakehouse, looking out on the front lawns of some detached houses, and enjoyed it.
 As a tourist from faraway Maple Ridge, I decided that I can recommend Edgemont as a place to visit and stroll through.
 Fred pointed out that even the Edgemont Drive gas station, with its two-bay car repair shop, manages to fit into the charming streetscape.